Crash Shears Fire Hydrant, Brings Down Power Pole In Valley Village

 The driver was last seen running northbound on Corteen Place and is believed to be injured, Los Angeles police spokeswoman Officer Norma Eisenman said.

-The toppled power pole brought down power lines on top of the two cars, sparking a fire and knocking out power to thousands of LADWP customers throughout the area, all the way into Studio City.
+The toppled power pole brought down power lines on top of the two cars, sparking a fire and knocking out power to 2,000 LADWP customers throughout the area, all the way into Studio City.

-Repair crews say they may have to work all day to get the power back on.
+Repair crews say they may have to work all day to get the power back on, but there is no estimated time when power will be restored.

 (© Copyright 2018 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)